jackyef/reroute/README.md

 - Client sends request to `/api/add-redirect?url={url}`
 - Server responds with `{ rerouteId: 'someId' }`
-- Server updates the `vercel.json` content in this repository
+- Server adds a new entry to the DB hosted on [PlanetScale](https://planetscale.com/)
-- Client tries sending requests to `/{rerouteId}` until it gets a `308` response
+- Client tries sending requests to `/{rerouteId}` until it gets a `308` response, making sure that the redirect is now in place.

 ## Installing `dracula-ui`